albar965/littlenavmap-manual/en/FLIGHTPLAN.md

 * `Region`: Two letter region code of a navaid.
 * `Name`: Name of airport or radio navaid.
 * `Procedure`: Either `SID`, `SID Transition`, `STAR`, `STAR Transition`, `Transition`, `Approach` or `Missed` plus the name of the procedure.
 Contains the text `Alternate` for alternate airports at the end of the list.
-* `Airway or Procedure`: Contains the airway name for en route legs or procedure instruction.
+* `Airway or Procedure`: Contains the airway name for en-route legs or procedure instruction.
 * `Restriction`:
   * For airways:
     * Example `10.000`: Minimum altitude for airway segment.